-These are honesty, friendship, endurance, forgiveness, compassion and thankfulness.
+These are honesty, friendship, resilience, forgiveness, kindness and hope.

 We celebrate them during our daily worship and explore them in all areas of our curriculum.
 Most importantly, we carry them out in everything we do and they are embedded in all our policies.

 The children have chosen the Christian values that are most important to them and our Assembly Ambassadors have explained how we put these into action.